(Add your language)

 Although the alteration of the downloadable files for WordPress is limited to a few distinct programmers, every WordPress user has the ability to effect change in the core WordPress code, making WordPress highly customizable.

-- Writing a Plugin - The best starting place for learning about how to develop plugins
+- Plugin Developer Handbook - The best starting place for learning about how to develop plugins

 - WordPress Coding Standards - General information about coding standards for WordPress development